 Ceremony Overview for Guests

-Penn's 260th Commencement ceremony will take place on Monday, May 16, 2016 in Franklin Field at 10:15 a.m., and is preceded by student and academic processions through campus.
-The ceremony will end at approximately noon and will feature the conferral of degrees, the awarding of honorary degrees, greetings by University officials, and remarks by the Commencement speaker, Lin-Manuel Miranda, an award-winning composer, lyricist, and performer, as well as a 2015 MacArthur Foundation Award recipient.
-Gates will open at 8:30 a.m.
-Tickets are not required for admission.
+Penn's 261st Commencement ceremony will take place on Monday, May 15, 2017 in Franklin Field at 10:15 a.m., and is preceded by student and academic processions through campus.
+The ceremony will end at approximately noon and will feature the conferral of degrees, the awarding of honorary degrees, greetings by University officials, and remarks by the Commencement speaker, Cory A. Booker, United States Senator for New Jersey, and advocate for criminal justice reform and community empowerment.

 In addition to the Commencement and Baccalaureate ceremonies, each school also hosts a ceremony for the students enrolled in that particular school.
 During this ceremony, the student's name will be called and he/she will walk across the stage.
 For information on the school ceremonies, visit the School Ceremonies page.